mozilla/fxa/features/FxA-89-devices-view/README.md

 ## Hypothesis

-1. If we add a device view in settings for Firefox Account users with multiple devices, then **we will decrease the number of malicious connections** because we will observe users managing and disconnecting suspicious devices which they cannot presently do.
+1. If we add a device view in settings for Firefox Account users, then
+   **we will decrease the number of active malicious connections** because we will observe users managing and disconnecting suspicious devices which they cannot presently do.
-2. If we add a device view in settings for Firefox Account users with multiple devices, then **we will decrease the number of old/lost devices still connected to an account** because we will observe users managing their devices.
+2. If we add a device view in settings for Firefox Account users, then **we will decrease the number of old/lost devices still connected to an account** because we will observe users managing their devices.